MuhammadSaqib001/MuhammadSaqib001/README.md

 # Muhammad Saqib [Machine Learning Engineer]

 Hi there, I'm Muhammad Saqib!
-A passionate ML Engineer with a focus on Generative AI, LLMs, and Deep learning (especially Computer Vision) .
+A passionate Software Engineer with a focus on transformative realms of Artificial Intelligence and Machine Learning like Generative AI, LLMs, and Deep learning (especially Computer Vision).

 ## 👋 About Me